WE CARE FOR EACH OTHER

 Most of our pastoral care happens informally where we take time to listen to each other, to visit each other, and to express our love and concern in practical ways.
 We are a church family that cares deeply for one another.
 Also, we often get together just for the fun or to eat.
 We’re good at that!

-PASTORS, ELDERS AND PASTORAL CARE TEAM
+PASTOR, ELDERS AND PASTORAL CARE TEAM

 Our purpose is to hold the congregation in prayer before God, to build relationships, and to support and encourage the congregation in their personal lives with God.